syncthing/syncthing/README.md

 This assumes that the first node is reachable on either of the two addresses listed (perhaps one internal and one port-forwarded external) and that the other node is not normally reachable from the outside.
 Save this config file, identically, to both nodes.

-If both nodes are running on the same network, you can set all addresses to 'dynamic' and they will find each other by local node discovery.
+If the nodes are running on the same network, or reachable on port 22000 from the outside world, you can set all addresses to "dynamic" and they will find each other anyway.
+(This discovery, including port numbers, can be tweaked or disabled using command line options.)

 Start syncthing on both nodes.
 If you're running both on the same computer, one needs a different repository directory (in the config